unimarkup/specification/README.md

 ### Verbatim blocks

-3 or more `~` at start of a line mark the start and end of a verbatim block.
+A verbatim block is surrounded by 3 or more `~` at the start of a new line.

+If a verbatim block must be displayed inside a verbatim block, the outer block must have at least one `~` more than the inner block.

+Verbatim blocks can highlight programming code by setting the programming language in the verbatim block attribute `"language"`.
+Available languages are listed in the [language reference manual](Unimarkup_Language_ReferenceManual.md/##block-attributes).

 ~~~~~
 ~~~